<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 id="frequently-asked-questions">Frequently Asked Questions</h2>

-<p><a href="https://phonebaldone.com/">Damon J Baldone &amp; Associates</a> is here to help families in Houma and throughout Terrebonne Parish navigate Louisiana succession and usufruct matters with confidence.
-Call <a href="tel:9853068146">(985) 306-8146</a> or <a href="https://phonebaldone.com/contact-us/">contact us today</a> to discuss your estate planning or probate needs.</p>
+<p>If you are considering an olographic will or want to ensure an existing handwritten testament meets current Louisiana requirements, <a href="https://phonebaldone.com/">Damon J Baldone &amp; Associates</a> is here to guide you.
+Call <a href="tel:9853068146">(985) 306-8146</a> or <a href="https://phonebaldone.com/contact-us/">contact us today</a> to discuss your estate planning needs.</p>

-<p>The post <a href="https://phonebaldone.com/what-is-usufruct-and-how-does-it-protect-spouses-in-louisiana-2/">What Is Usufruct and How Does It Protect Spouses in Louisiana?</a> appeared first on <a href="https://phonebaldone.com">Damon J. Baldone &amp; Associates</a>.</p>
+<p>The post <a href="https://phonebaldone.com/how-to-create-a-valid-olographic-will-in-louisiana/">How to Create a Valid Olographic Will in Louisiana</a> appeared first on <a href="https://phonebaldone.com">Damon J. Baldone &amp; Associates</a>.</p>

 ]]></content:encoded>